AdobeDocs/experience-manager-65.en/help/assets/config-smart-tagging.md

    ![A representation of the settings created for the smart tagging service](assets/download_link.png)

-### Reconfigure when the certificate expires {#certrenew}
+### Reconfigure when a certificate expires {#certrenew}

 When the certificate expires it is no longer trusted.
 To add a new certificate, follow these steps.
+You cannot renew an expired certificate.

 1. Log in your AEM deployment as an administrator.
 Click **[!UICONTROL Tools]** > **[!UICONTROL Security]** > **[!UICONTROL Users]**.